sciple/metadata-app/README.md

 GUI for managing MNMS-compliant metadata

-> Please review the code of conduct to understand how to behave properly here
+> Please review the code of conduct (<https://github.com/sciple/metadata-app/blob/main/README.md>) to understand how to behave properly here

 ## TO DO

 - Add global layer (save, load, clear, lock)
 - Import data (_.csv_, ._xls_) from AMS export
-- Connect to ontology lookup service (<https://www.ebi.ac.uk/ols4>) or OntoBee (<https://ontobee.org/>)

 - Offset newly created windows
 - Limit number of windows that can be created
 - Export the data as JSON-LD (principal key is the subject_ID)
 - Duplicate a cage
-- node class: use as template for all other classes (DONE)
 - cage-to-cage connection should be allowed to enable mouse transfer between cage (or cage splitting)
+- CRITICAL: audit logging of changes!

+## Wishlist

+- Connect to ontology lookup service (<https://www.ebi.ac.uk/ols4>) or OntoBee (<https://ontobee.org/>)
 - enable random allocation of subjects to condition
-- CRITICAL: audit logging of changes!

 ### 2024-05-25